 When applying to the program, students will specify as an area of primary concentration either (1) Russia and Eastern Europe, or (2) Central and Western Europe.
 All students must complete sixteen term courses (or their equivalent) in the various fields related to European and Russian studies.
 Students are required to take at least one course in at least three of the four fields relevant to the program, specifically, history, literature, social sciences, and law (i.e., three courses altogether).
 For the purposes of this program, “history” includes history of art, history of science, and history of music.
 One of the sixteen term courses may be taken for audit.
 For students focusing on Russia and Eastern Europe, two of the sixteen required courses (excluding language courses) must concern the nations of Central and Western Europe.
 Conversely, for those focusing on Central and Western Europe, two courses must concern Russia and Eastern Europe.
 E&RS 900, Proseminar in European and Russian Studies, is required in addition to the sixteen courses and should be taken in the first year of the program.
 E&RS 900 is taken as Satisfactory/Unsatisfactory and may not be taken for audit.

-Through agreements the MacMillan Center has negotiated with the professional schools, CES now offers joint master’s degrees with the School of Forestry & Environmental Studies, the Law School, the School of Management, and the School of Public Health.
-Application for admission must be made both to the Graduate School and to the appropriate professional school, with notation made on each application that this is to be considered for the joint-degree program.
+Through agreements the MacMillan Center has negotiated with the CES offers joint master’s degrees with the Law School.
+Application for admission must be made both to the Graduate School and to the Law School, with notation made on each application that this is to be considered for the joint-degree program.
 Contact the European Studies director of graduate studies (DGS) for up-to-date information.

 The Master’s Thesis